700+ Revision Questions

 2. What is the UK

-Chapter 2 covers the 4 different countries that make up the UK as well as the ones that are closely linked to the UK, such as Crown Dependencies and British Overseas Territories.
+Chapter 2 covers the 4 different countries that make up the UK, as well as the ones that are closely linked to the UK, such as Crown Dependencies and British Overseas Territories.
 It is a short chapter.
 But it is a critical one as you just may get a question that asks you what phrases are used to describe the countries in the Union, to explain what a Crown Dependency is, or to tell the differences between Great Britain and the British Isles.

 3. A long and industrious history

 This section covers UK history from early Britain through to the Middle Ages and onward to the present day.
 It's a long and detailed chapter with major events, important people involved in these events, and parliamentary acts passed throughout the period.
-It's a lot to learn but you need to know it all.
+It's a lot to learn, but you need to know it all.

 4. A modern and thriving society